saravit-soeng/spring-article-management-system/README.md

-# Spring Article Management System Tutorial
+# Article Management System Tutorial
-AMS API and Application Demo
+Spring Framework - AMS API and Application Demo

 ## Prerequisite
 Before getting into the tutorial, please make sure you have the following requirements